Lee Hishammuddin Allen and Gledhill

 Is it possible to register with / notify the supervisory authority / regulator online?

-A data user who belongs to any class of data users listed under the Personal Data Protection (Class of Data Users) Order 2013 can apply to be registered via the website of the Department of Personal Data Protection here: https://daftar.pdp.gov.my/
+A data controller who belongs to any class of data controllers listed under the Personal Data Protection (Class of Data Users) Order 2013 can apply to be registered via the website of the Department of Personal Data Protection here: https://daftar.pdp.gov.my/

 What are the key data subject rights under the data protection laws of this jurisdiction?